 2019 – today

 In 2019, the series was relaunched as Blue’s Clues & You! and received a new logo with three-line lettering.
-The designers kept the hand-drawn style of the letters, making them jagged and jumpy.
+The designers kept the letters’ hand-drawn style, making them jagged and jumpy.
 The first two words are colored dark blue; the ampersand, “You,” and exclamation point are colored azure.
 An even lighter shade of blue – pale blue – is used for the paw print.
 The proportions have also changed: the dog’s paw print has become smaller and is now almost completely covered by the text.

 Font and Colors

-The title of the TV show is designed in a playful and informal style so that viewers understand that this is content for preschoolers.
+The title of the TV show is designed in a playful, informal style to signal that this is content for preschoolers.
 Despite the asymmetrical shape, the lettering remains readable due to sufficient clarity and boldness.
 The repeating letters resemble each other only roughly, suggesting that the designers created them from scratch rather than using a particular font.

 The blue color of the logo fully corresponds to the name of the children’s animated series.
 The developers of the emblem combined several shades: dark blue, azure, and pale blue.